CreatingNull/RPI-Pico-Volume-Controller/README.md

 Center ground pin must be connected to the Pico ground.
 The switch pins of the encoder should be connected between GPIO Pin 14 and ground.

+### Wiring the optional LEDs

+There are cutouts for 2x 5mm LEDs the encoder knob, this can provide an under-glow ring of light effect.
+These LEDs can be connected on GPIO pins 8,9 to ground, by default this is driven at 100% duty cycle.
+Current limiting resistors should be selected based on LED choice.

 ### Setting Up The MicroController

 This project uses [CircuitPython](https://circuitpython.org/) for the helpful HID libraries.